 I dreaded fishing season.
 We owned a little lot up by Lake Cushman, WA growing up.
 Parked our camper there every summer.
 We spent HOURS and hours fishing.
 Trolling was my Dad’s favorite way to fish.
 My brother, mom and I would take turns going with Dad.

 If it was my turn, I would throw on my swim suit, and hope to catch some sun during those long days of fishing.
 If I got a tan, it didn’t seem like a total loss of a day.
-SO many hours spent on the lake fishing…listening to the little brown, and later a black transistor radio.
-No ipods back in the stone ages, kids.
-For Dad it was always country music.
-How I hated country music.
+SO many hours spent on the lake fishing…listening to the little brown leather covered, and later, black transistor radio.
+With Dad it was always country music.
+Ohhhh how I hated country music.
 Funny…I love it now.